raphamorim/clapton/README.md

 ## About

-Clapton is a Open Source Media Player which runs on [Clappr](https://github.com/clappr/clappr) and [Electron](https://github.com/electron/electron).
+Clapton is a Open Source Media Player.

 **It's still under development.**